Lesson 9

 • …but even solving the rendering equation in simple cases can take hours!

-This image contains three geometric shapes (two planes and a sphere), and was calculated in ~156 seconds.
+This image contains three geometric shapes (two planes and a sphere), and was calculated in ~156 seconds by a code written in a compiled language (FreePascal).

 Moana island scene